phflot/diffusion_toolbox/README.md

 # Toolbox for nonlinear, anisotropic diffusion on the GPU

-Fast, fully vectorized MATLAB implementation of non-linear, anisotropic diffusion with gpuarray and RGB image support.
-Implemented diffusion types are edge enhancing and coherence enhancing diffusion (Weickert, 1999) and Perona-Malik non-linear isotropic diffusion with different diffusivities.
+Fast and fully vectorized MATLAB implementation of non-linear, anisotropic diffusion with gpuarray and RGB image support.
+Implemented diffusion types are edge enhancing and coherence enhancing diffusion (Weickert, 1999) as well as Perona-Malik non-linear isotropic diffusion with different diffusivities.

 ![Fig1](img/bg.jpg)